Inheritance Dispute & Theft Attorneys in California & Texas

 Inheritance is the legal process by which a deceased person’s assets are distributed to their heirs or beneficiaries, typically following a will or trust, or if none exists, according to intestacy laws, culminating with the estate’s settlement.

 A variety of disputes can arise during the inheritance process, including when the beneficiaries disagree on the terms of a will or trust.
-Our lawyers at RMO have extensive experience in inheritance dispute and theft litigation and can help you navigate these sensitive issues.
+The inheritance dispute and theft attorneys of RMO Lawyers have extensive experience in inheritance dispute and theft litigation in California and Texas and can help you navigate these sensitive issues.

 On This Page